ua-snap/cmip6-utils/climatologies/README.md

   any fixed-calendar CMIP6 model, with an era-length-scaled tolerance for the wrapping periods `DJF`/`ONDJFM`: see the file for why); `tmean` vs `tmax`/`tmin` bounds; ensemble re-derivation.
 Ends with a one-line `ALL CHECKS PASSED` / `N TOTAL VIOLATIONS` summary.
+Its ensemble section reports the effective contributor-count range, and links to the detailed count table below.
-- `delta_maps/<var>/<var>__<period>.png`: one PNG per variable x *every* configured Period (180 total for the default 10 vars x 18 periods), each an 8-panel scenario x era grid of `CMIP6-Ensemble[scenario,era] projection - WRF-ERA5[historical baseline]`.
+- `delta_maps/<var>/<var>__<period>.png`: one PNG per variable x *every* configured Period (currently 130 total for 10 variables x 13 periods), each an 8-panel scenario x era grid of `CMIP6-Ensemble[scenario,era] projection - WRF-ERA5[historical baseline]`.
+  Every panel reports `N`, the number (or grid-cell range) of CMIP6 models contributing to that ensemble projection where the displayed delta is finite.
+- `ensemble_member_counts.csv`: one row per variable x scenario x era x period x aggregation, with the min/max number of contributing CMIP6 models over non-empty grid cells and the share of cells without a contributing model.
+- `ensemble_member_counts/<aggregation>/<var>/<var>__<period>.png`: the
+  spatial contributor-count map corresponding to each delta-map panel.
+Zero contributors are rendered gray; a fixed, discrete viridis scale makes counts comparable across variables and periods.
 - `annual_land_deltas/{var}.csv`: named-GCM SSP × future-era land-only
   domain mean of `Annual` `temporal_mean` minus WRF-ERA5 historical `1965-2014`.
-Land is WRF `LANDMASK` (see `qc.land_mask.geo_em`) nearest-neighbor warped onto that variable's grid, intersected with finite ERA5 cells.
+Land is WRF `LANDMASK` (see `qc.land_mask.geo_em`) nearest-neighbor warped onto that variable's grid, intersected with finite ERA5 cells. `ensemble_n_min`/`ensemble_n_max` give the range of available CMIP6 ensemble members across the cells used for each row.

 Once you've reviewed the QC output, run `python cleanup_intermediate.py --yes` to delete `intermediate/fragments/` (defaults to a dry run without